Kujūkuri Beach: Etymology

 "Kujūkurihama" literally means "ninety nine ri (sandy) beach."
 Minamoto no Yoritomo was thought to order the measurement of the beach, and 99 arrows were stuck on the sand—one every ri.
 The unit "ri" was then 6 chō (approx. 660 m), but later the ri extended to 36 chō (ca. 3.9 km).
 The short ri of 6 chō has long been forgotten or not in use, thus today many believe and explain incorrectly that 99 is just an inference of its long distance.
-The actual length of the beach is approximately 66 km, making the original measurement by Minamoto no Yoritomo the correct one.
+The actual length of the beach is approximately 66 km, making the original measurement by Minamoto no Yoritomo an accurate one.

 History

 In the Edo period (1603 – 1868) a new fishing net technology was brought from Kii Province, a province that covered present-day Wakayama Prefecture, as well as the southern part of Mie Prefecture.
 Seine fishing was introduced via trade maritime routes along the Kuroshio Current.
 Seine fishing, whereby a fishing net hangs vertically in the water with its bottom edge held down by weights, its top edge is buoyed by floats, and is held by fishermen or boats at either end.
 The introduction of seines allowed for the large-scale fishing of sardines in the region.
 Kujūkuri Beach became a noted center for the production of hoshika, or dried sardines.
 After the beginning of the Meiji period in the 19th century motorboats were used to support the net.

 In the last days of World War II, the Allied forces planned to land on Kujūkuri Beach in Operation Coronet.
 Japan's failure to complete the beach's defences on schedule contributed to Emperor Hirohito's decision to surrender.

+Kujūkuri has been a major location regarding Japanese surfing, particularly at Taito Beach.
+The inaugural tournament of surfing at the Olympics happened in 2021 at Tsurigasaki Beach, located at the southern end of the beach in Ichinomiya.